pskopnik/Git-Deployment-Handler/README.md

 The easiest way to install [gitdh](https://pypi.python.org/pypi/gitdh/) is to use the [Python Package Index](https://pypi.python.org/pypi):

+	# # It is necessary to use python3, so instead of pip, pip3 or pip-3.2, ... might have to be used
 	# pip install gitdh

 Or manually install from source: